-2GO implements a meritocracy-based corporate compensation philosophy for executive remuneration.
+The corporate compensation philosophy for executive remuneration in 2GO is meritocracy based.
 Commensurate compensation is given based on the annual performance evaluation of its executives.
 Any change in compensation is subject to full discussion and concurrence by the Board upon the review and recommendation of the Corporate Governance Committee.

-Compensation of Directors
+Compensation of Directors and Senior Management